How to Tell If Your Pool Has a Leak - Step-by-Step Detection

 Step 5: Perform the Dye Test

-- Purchase pool leak detection dye or use dark food coloring
+- Purchase pool leak detection dye (available at pool supply stores)

 - With water still and pump off, squeeze dye near suspected leak areas